superdevstar50/willow/README.md

 # Submission Instructions

-1. Fork this repository.
+1. Clone this repository.
 2. Complete the assignment.
+3. Publish your repository online such that it is accessible by koen@willow.co.
-3. Once finished, submit your assignment by sharing the link to your forked repository via the form on https://forms.gle/4H2KKcPGPh66c2Le9.
+4. Once finished, submit your assignment by sharing the link to your repository via the form on https://forms.gle/4H2KKcPGPh66c2Le9.

 # Timing